tomhiggins/mastodon-guide/up-and-running.md

 You should be able to visit your domain now, be auto-directed to the HTTPS protocol and see your running Mastodon instance!

-## Setup cron jobs to keep feeds working
+## Setup cron jobs

+### Automate Mastodon tasks

-To keep everything working, we need to set up some cron jobs to regularly tidy things up and refresh feeds.
+To keep Mastodon running smoothly, we need to set up some cron jobs to regularly tidy things up in the background.
 First, make sure you're in the home directory of your `mastodon` user:

 `cd /home/mastodon`